ddamia/Getting-and-Cleaning-Data-Project/README.md

 Damià Valero Bover, Barcelona 22/02/2015.
 Project of Coursera course Getting and Cleaning Data
 ----------------------------------------------------
+This text will provide information about the resulting dataset named tidydata.txt, and the code used in Run_Analysis.R to extract it.

 ## Files

 In this project, the next files can be found: